Kerrville Daily Times launches Kerrville Kind with 3 events slated for November

 This is our team’s way of celebrating community, friendship, positivity and inspiring others to join us in that cause.”

-Villalpando said the team chose Tim Madigan’s talk on Fred Rogers because Rogers might be the epitome of what it means to be a good neighbor.
+Villalpando said the team chose Madigan’s talk on Rogers because Rogers might be the epitome of what it means to be a good neighbor.

 Madigan’s visit to Kerrville is timely, because his story is similar to one that will be conveyed later this year in a movie about Rogers, starring Academy Award-winning actor Tom Hanks in the title role.
 This movie, “A Beautiful Day In The Neighborhood,” is based on a 1997 Esquire magazine article written by journalist Tom Junod, who had a similar experience and friendship with Rogers.
 Madigan’s talk is timed with the opening day of the feature film.